top of page

 rethink weight loss | the deadly triangle

-The truth is, that calories-in/calories-out balance we have come to know and love/hate is not a reliable math equation.
+The truth is, that the calories-in/calories-out model we have come to know and love/hate is not a reliable math equation.
 Scientists are finding that the number of calories your body burns is unpredictable.
 It changes day to day and is different from person to person.
 They are even going one step further and saying this focus on the calorie balance equation is doing more harm than good.

 Studies also reveal that what happens in your body to the calories you eat depends greatly on things like your mindset, stress level, and sleep quality.
 Even the way you think about exercise and your body’s abilities changes how exercise affects your health.